azerinnan/House_price_analysis/README.md

 Insights:

-- With 65.90 % freehold tenure is the highest tenure type as buyers seeking long-term investment and ownership security, as the buyer owns both the property and the land indefinitely.
+- With 65.90 % freehold tenure is the highest tenure type.
+Buyers seeking long-term investment and ownership security, as the buyer owns both the property and the land indefinitely.
 ---